 When dealing with tooth loss, most patients are looking for the best, healthiest option to replace their teeth, but the cost of treatment is another factor that can affect your decision.
 Many factors go into the cost of receiving dental implants.
 The number of teeth being replaced, the need for bone grafting or other procedures, the area you live in, and your insurance coverage can all affect the overall cost.

-Some websites may offer discounted or low-cost implants, but the only real way to determine the price of your treatment is to have a consultation with an experienced oral and maxillofacial surgeon, such as Dr. Cohen at our Houston, TX office.
+Some websites may offer discounted or low-cost implants, but the only real way to determine the price of your treatment is to have a consultation with an experienced oral and maxillofacial surgeon, such as Dr. Johnson at our Houston, TX office.
 Oral surgeons have the expertise necessary to determine the exact treatment plan you need, whether you are missing one tooth or many.

 Comparing the Value of Different Tooth Replacement Options